 And they’ve heard your reasons.

-If you do it enough, they’ll do it just like Mom or Dad when they’re grown!
+If you do it enough, when your children grow up, they’ll do it just like Mom or Dad did!

 And expressing gratitude in a tangible and permanent way is too important of a thing for them not to experience the benefits of doing in their life.

 You are the best blog readers in the world!
 Thank you for reading my posts and for so freely Sharing, Liking, Pinning, Tweeting, and emailing them!
-From Thanksgiving through Christmas, each week our posts had between 200 and 350 Facebook shares.
+From Thanksgiving through Christmas, each week our posts had between 200 and 700 Facebook shares.
 Wow!
-I’m amazed, humbled, and honored by the success of our new blog.
+I’m amazed, humbled, and honored.

 Thank you so very much for being part of the family and for sharing this with your friends and family!
 You’re spreading the Manners Mentor Movement!!!!